julianomacielferreira/spring-boot-project/README.md

 # Spring Boot Project

 This is a Rest API project and the initial code is based on the tutorial from [Dan Vega](https://www.youtube.com/@DanVega) called [**Test Driven Development (TDD) in Spring**](https://youtube.com/watch?v=-H5sud1-K5A).
-I have made  make my own modifications and improvements (i.e, add new features).
+Along the time I will make my own modifications and improvements (i.e, add new features).

 ![Test Driven Development (TDD) in Spring](./src/main/resources/static/video-thumbnail.jpg)